course starting at

-msf > search snmp Matching Modules ================ Name Disclosure Date Rank Description ---- --------------- ---- ----------- auxiliary/scanner/misc/oki_scanner normal OKI Printer Default Login Credential Scanner auxiliary/scanner/snmp/aix_version normal AIX SNMP Scanner Auxiliary Module auxiliary/scanner/snmp/cisco_config_tftp normal Cisco IOS SNMP Configuration Grabber (TFTP) auxiliary/scanner/snmp/cisco_upload_file normal Cisco IOS SNMP File Upload (TFTP) auxiliary/scanner/snmp/snmp_enum normal SNMP Enumeration Module auxiliary/scanner/snmp/snmp_enumshares normal SNMP Windows SMB Share Enumeration auxiliary/scanner/snmp/snmp_enumusers normal SNMP Windows Username Enumeration auxiliary/scanner/snmp/snmp_login normal SNMP Community Scanner auxiliary/scanner/snmp/snmp_set normal SNMP Set Module auxiliary/scanner/snmp/xerox_workcentre_enumusers normal Xerox WorkCentre User Enumeration (SNMP) exploit/windows/ftp/oracle9i_xdb_ftp_unlock 2003-08-18 great Oracle 9i XDB FTP UNLOCK Overflow (win32) exploit/windows/http/hp_nnm_ovwebsnmpsrv_main 2010-06-16 great HP OpenView Network Node Manager ovwebsnmpsrv.exe main Buffer Overflow exploit/windows/http/hp_nnm_ovwebsnmpsrv_ovutil 2010-06-16 great HP OpenView Network Node Manager ovwebsnmpsrv.exe ovutil Buffer Overflow exploit/windows/http/hp_nnm_ovwebsnmpsrv_uro 2010-06-08 great HP OpenView Network Node Manager ovwebsnmpsrv.exe Unrecognized Option Buffer Overflow exploit/windows/http/hp_nnm_snmp 2009-12-09 great HP OpenView Network Node Manager Snmp.exe CGI Buffer Overflow exploit/windows/http/hp_nnm_snmpviewer_actapp 2010-05-11 great HP OpenView Network Node Manager snmpviewer.exe Buffer Overflow post/windows/gather/enum_snmp normal Windows Gather SNMP Settings Enumeration (Registry) msf > use auxiliary/scanner/snmp/snmp_login msf auxiliary(snmp_login) > show options Module options (auxiliary/scanner/snmp/snmp_login): Name Current Setting Required Description ---- --------------- -------- ----------- BATCHSIZE 256 yes The number of hosts to probe in each set BLANK_PASSWORDS true no Try blank passwords for all users BRUTEFORCE_SPEED 5 yes How fast to bruteforce, from 0 to 5 CHOST no The local client address PASSWORD no The password to test PASS_FILE /usr/share/metasploit-framework/data/wordlists/snmp_default_pass.txt no File containing communities, one per line RHOSTS yes The target address range or CIDR identifier RPORT 161 yes The target port STOP_ON_SUCCESS false yes Stop guessing when a credential works for a host THREADS 1 yes The number of concurrent threads USER_AS_PASS true no Try the username as the password for all users VERBOSE true yes Whether to print output for all attempts msf auxiliary(snmp_login) > set RHOSTS 192.168.0.0-192.168.5.255 rhosts => 192.168.0.0-192.168.5.255 msf auxiliary(snmp_login) > set THREADS 10 threads => 10 msf auxiliary(snmp_login) > run [*] >> progress (192.168.0.0-192.168.0.255) 0/30208... [*] >> progress (192.168.1.0-192.168.1.255) 0/30208... [*] >> progress (192.168.2.0-192.168.2.255) 0/30208... [*] >> progress (192.168.3.0-192.168.3.255) 0/30208... [*] >> progress (192.168.4.0-192.168.4.255) 0/30208... [*] >> progress (-) 0/0... [*] 192.168.1.50 'public' 'APC Web/SNMP Management Card (MB:v3.8.6 PF:v3.5.5 PN:apc_hw02_aos_355.bin AF1:v3.5.5 AN1:apc_hw02_sumx_355.bin MN:AP9619 HR:A10 SN: NA0827001465 MD:07/01/2008) (Embedded PowerNet SNMP Agent SW v2.2 compatible)' [*] Auxiliary module execution completed
+msf > search snmp Matching Modules ================ Name Disclosure Date Rank Description ---- --------------- ---- ----------- auxiliary/scanner/misc/oki_scanner normal OKI Printer Default Login Credential Scanner auxiliary/scanner/snmp/aix_version normal AIX SNMP Scanner Auxiliary Module auxiliary/scanner/snmp/cisco_config_tftp normal Cisco IOS SNMP Configuration Grabber (TFTP) auxiliary/scanner/snmp/cisco_upload_file normal Cisco IOS SNMP File Upload (TFTP) auxiliary/scanner/snmp/snmp_enum normal SNMP Enumeration Module auxiliary/scanner/snmp/snmp_enumshares normal SNMP Windows SMB Share Enumeration auxiliary/scanner/snmp/snmp_enumusers normal SNMP Windows Username Enumeration auxiliary/scanner/snmp/snmp_login normal SNMP Community Scanner auxiliary/scanner/snmp/snmp_set normal SNMP Set Module auxiliary/scanner/snmp/xerox_workcentre_enumusers normal Xerox WorkCentre User Enumeration (SNMP) exploit/windows/ftp/oracle9i_xdb_ftp_unlock 2003-08-18 great Oracle 9i XDB FTP UNLOCK Overflow (win32) exploit/windows/http/hp_nnm_ovwebsnmpsrv_main 2010-06-16 great HP OpenView Network Node Manager ovwebsnmpsrv.exe main Buffer Overflow exploit/windows/http/hp_nnm_ovwebsnmpsrv_ovutil 2010-06-16 great HP OpenView Network Node Manager ovwebsnmpsrv.exe ovutil Buffer Overflow exploit/windows/http/hp_nnm_ovwebsnmpsrv_uro 2010-06-08 great HP OpenView Network Node Manager ovwebsnmpsrv.exe Unrecognized Option Buffer Overflow exploit/windows/http/hp_nnm_snmp 2009-12-09 great HP OpenView Network Node Manager Snmp.exe CGI Buffer Overflow exploit/windows/http/hp_nnm_snmpviewer_actapp 2010-05-11 great HP OpenView Network Node Manager snmpviewer.exe Buffer Overflow post/windows/gather/enum_snmp normal Windows Gather SNMP Settings Enumeration (Registry) msf > use auxiliary/scanner/snmp/snmp_login msf auxiliary(snmp_login) > show options Module options (auxiliary/scanner/snmp/snmp_login): Name Current Setting Required Description ---- --------------- -------- ----------- BLANK_PASSWORDS false no Try blank passwords for all users BRUTEFORCE_SPEED 5 yes How fast to bruteforce, from 0 to 5 DB_ALL_CREDS false no Try each user/password couple stored in the current database DB_ALL_PASS false no Add all passwords in the current database to the list DB_ALL_USERS false no Add all users in the current database to the list PASSWORD no The password to test PASS_FILE /usr/share/wordlists/fasttrack.txt no File containing communities, one per line RHOSTS yes The target address range or CIDR identifier RPORT 161 yes The target port STOP_ON_SUCCESS false yes Stop guessing when a credential works for a host THREADS 1 yes The number of concurrent threads USER_AS_PASS false no Try the username as the password for all users VERBOSE true yes Whether to print output for all attempts VERSION 1 yes The SNMP version to scan (Accepted: 1, 2c, all) msf auxiliary(snmp_login) > set RHOSTS 192.168.0.0-192.168.5.255 rhosts => 192.168.0.0-192.168.5.255 msf auxiliary(snmp_login) > set THREADS 10 threads => 10 msf auxiliary(snmp_login) > run [*] >> progress (192.168.0.0-192.168.0.255) 0/30208... [*] >> progress (192.168.1.0-192.168.1.255) 0/30208... [*] >> progress (192.168.2.0-192.168.2.255) 0/30208... [*] >> progress (192.168.3.0-192.168.3.255) 0/30208... [*] >> progress (192.168.4.0-192.168.4.255) 0/30208... [*] >> progress (-) 0/0... [*] 192.168.1.50 'public' 'APC Web/SNMP Management Card (MB:v3.8.6 PF:v3.5.5 PN:apc_hw02_aos_355.bin AF1:v3.5.5 AN1:apc_hw02_sumx_355.bin MN:AP9619 HR:A10 SN: NA0827001465 MD:07/01/2008) (Embedded PowerNet SNMP Agent SW v2.2 compatible)' [*] Auxiliary module execution completed

-As we can see here, we were able to find a community string of ‘public‘.
+As we can see here, we were able to find a community string of “public”.
 This is most likely read-only and doesn’t reveal a ton of information.
-We do learn that the device is an APC Web/SNMP device, and what versions its running.
+We do learn that the device is an APC Web/SNMP device, and what versions it’s running.

 msf auxiliary(snmp_enum) > run [+] 172.16.194.172, Connected. [*] System information: Host IP : 172.16.194.172 Hostname : metasploitable Description : Linux metasploitable 2.6.24-16-server #1 SMP Thu Apr 10 13:58:00 UTC 2008 i686 Contact : email@example.com Location : Metasploit Lab Uptime snmp : 02:35:38.71 Uptime system : 00:20:13.21 System date : 2012-7-9 18:11:11.0 [*] Network information: IP forwarding enabled : no Default TTL : 64 TCP segments received : 19 TCP segments sent : 21 TCP segments retrans : 0 Input datagrams : 5055 Delivered datagrams : 5050 Output datagrams : 4527 ...snip... [*] Device information: Id Type Status Descr 768 Processor unknown GenuineIntel: Intel(R) Core(TM) i7-2860QM CPU @ 2.50GHz 1025 Network unknown network interface lo 1026 Network unknown network interface eth0 1552 Disk Storage unknown SCSI disk (/dev/sda) 3072 Coprocessor unknown Guessing that there's a floating point co-processor [*] Processes: Id Status Name Path Parameters 1 runnable init /sbin/init 2 runnable kthreadd kthreadd 3 runnable migration/0 migration/0 4 runnable ksoftirqd/0 ksoftirqd/0 5 runnable watchdog/0 watchdog/0 6 runnable events/0 events/0 7 runnable khelper khelper 41 runnable kblockd/0 kblockd/0 68 runnable kseriod kseriod ...snip...
 5696 runnable su su 5697 runnable bash bash 5747 running snmpd snmpd [*] Scanned 1 of 1 hosts (100% complete) [*] Auxiliary module execution completed